History of homosexuality in American film: World War II era to 1960s

 Culturally, American consumers were increasingly less likely to boycott a film at the request of the Catholic Church or fundamentalist Protestant groups.
 This meant that films with objectionable content did not necessarily need the approval of the Hollywood Production Code or religious groups to be successful.
 As a result, Hollywood gradually became more willing to ignore the code to compete with television and the growing access to independent and international cinema.

 During the 1950s–60s, gay characters in American films were identified with more overtly sexual innuendos and methods (e.g., a reference in The Seven Year Itch (1955) to two male tenants who are "interior decorators or something"), but having a gay or bisexual sexual orientation was largely treated as a trait of miserable and suicidal misfits who frequently killed themselves or other people.

 During this post-war era, mainstream American cinema might have advocated tolerance for eccentric, sensitive young men wrongly accused of homosexuality, such as in the film adaptation of Tea and Sympathy (1956), but gay characters were frequently eliminated from the final cut of the film or depicted as dangerous misfits who would fall prey to a well-deserved violent end.
-Others had homosexual themes almost completely removed such as in the 1958 film adaptation of Cat on a Hot Tin Roof.
+Others had homosexual themes almost completely removed such as in the 1958 film adaptation of Cat on a Hot Tin Roof, which sees the plot surrounding Paul Newman's character of Brick coping with the death of his friend Skipper, a man he is alluded to having had feelings for, changed to themes of immaturity and grief of a friend.
 An early example of homoeroticism in American film was 1957's The Strange One.

 The code was relaxed somewhat after 1961, and the next year William Wyler remade a more faithful adaptation of The Children's Hour with Audrey Hepburn and Shirley MacLaine.
 After MacLaine's character admits her love for Hepburn's, she hangs herself; this set a precedent for miserable endings in films addressing homosexuality.
 Advise & Consent (1962) depicted a married senator who is being blackmailed over a wartime homosexual affair, and was the first mainstream American movie to show a gay bar.